colxi/parallel-function/README.md

 ![](https://img.shields.io/badge/Javascript-ES6-orange.svg)
 ![](https://img.shields.io/badge/powered-webWorkers-blue.svg)

-Create a new thread with your function, ready to be called as many times you need, asynchronously in the background, without blocking your main thread execution loop.
+Create a new thread with your function, ready to be called as many times you need, asynchronously in the background, without blocking your main thread event loop.

+> **Note : Until Workers are available in Node, this library is exclusive for Browsers.**